hatttruong/pydata-helper/mics/ubuntu_helper.md

 ### Permissions

+* Give execute permission to your script

 ```
-# Give execute permission to your script
 $ chmod +x /path/to/yourscript.sh
 ```

+* Change password

+To change the root password: `sudo passwd`
+To change your user password: `passwd`
+To change other users password: `sudo passwd USERNAME`

+To do it GUI open the application User Accounts from the Dash and there you can change password easily for all users unless the root

 ## Setup Disk Storage in Linux